expressjs/multer/README.md

 app.use(multer({ storage: storage }))
 ```

-When using the memory storage, the file info will contain a field called
+When using memory storage, the file info will contain a field called
 `buffer` that contains the entire file.

 **WARNING**: Uploading very large files, or relatively small files in large
-numbers very quickly, can cause your application to run out of memory when the
+numbers very quickly, can cause your application to run out of memory when
 memory storage is used.

 ### `limits`

 An object specifying the size limits of the following optional properties.
-This object is passed to busboy directly, and the details of properties can be found on [busboy's page](https://github.com/mscdex/busboy#busboy-methods)
+Multer passes this object into busboy directly, and the details of the properties can be found on [busboy's page](https://github.com/mscdex/busboy#busboy-methods).

-The following integer values is available:
+The following integer values are available:

 Key | Description | Default
 --- | --- | ---